Z323323/From-Fermat-to-the-group-theory/README.md

   $a - b \mod p = a \mod p + p - b \mod p$<br>
   $a - b \mod p = a \mod p - b \mod p$

-  we can rewrite the Bezout's Indentity as:
+  we can rewrite the Bezout's Indentity as

   $zk \equiv 1 \mod p$